TIPs to install

 that the fiberglass tubes of the antenna are absolutely vertical.
 Again, the

 carpenter's level can be used for this.
-Be careful - if you lose control, the antenna can get away from you and crash to the ground, possibly
+Be careful so you don't lose control

 will move with some effort.
 When the element is vertical, tighten the 4th